piccolomo/plotext/README.md

 `plotext` plots directly on terminal, it has no dependencies and the syntax is very similar to `matplotlib`.
 It also provide a simple command line tool.

 Note: there are many new feautures from the previous version, any bug report is usefull and very welcomed.
-Use the function `test()` in order to check if the package works in your system.
+Use the function `test()` in order to check if the package works well in your system.
 ```
 import plotext as plt
 plt.test()